Not your parents' retirement.

 One financial product growing in popularity is an immediate fixed annuity.
 Immediate fixed annuities provide you with income you can’t outlive—a real security blanket considering that people are living longer today.

-Contact a New York Life agent today to learn about our lifetime income annuities*—it can help provide you with a steady income stream during retirement.
+Contact a New York Life agent today to learn about our lifetime income annuities*—they can help provide you with a steady income stream during retirement.